jwuphysics/jwuphysics.github.io/_posts/2025-05-25-slow-growth-rabbit-holes.md

 * [Every productivity thought I've ever had, as concisely as possible](https://guzey.com/productivity/) by Alexey Guzey
 * [The top idea in your mind](https://www.paulgraham.com/top.html) by Paul Graham

-I'm sure there are more that I've internalized, but can't quite remember right now; feel free to reach out to me if you other interesting ones.
+I'm sure there are more that I've internalized, but can't quite remember right now; feel free to reach out to me if you know of other interesting ones.

 ## The exploratory phase